skaleeswaran/reservation_service/README.md

 By default - an admin user, a restaurant and a restaurant user are pre-populated using seeds.
 The API tokens for the two users are also created.
 They will be present in the users table.
 The Postman API collection has three folders - one per user.
 In each folder, you can click on Edit -> Authorization -> modify the API token you fetch from the users table (depending on the type of user).
+(Haven't implemented APIs to create restaurant users and map them to restaurants).

 Few scenarios:
 1) When an Admin user is creating reservation, they need to pass in both guest_id and restaurant_id